 \section{Introduction}

-Cache is used as an important technique to release the traffic load on the Internet during a network peak time.
-A representative approach is taking use of memories in end users or other terminals to store some contents in advance.
-If user caches parts of the information which is demanded during the network congestion time, therefore, only the contents not cached in local memories need to be delivered, resulting in a reduction on communication load.
-The whole procedure in the caching system is divided into two phases: the placement phase, where each user prefetches some contents to store in its local cache, and the delivery phase, where each user informs the contents they need to the server and the server delivers the contents needed to the users according to the information cached by users.
+Caching is considered as a promising technique to release the traffic load on the Internet during network peak hours.
+A representative approach is to take advantage of the cache memories of end nodes or other terminals to store some contents in advance.
+Thus, only the contents that are not cached in local caches need to be delivered, resulting in a reduction on communication load.
+The whole procedure in the caching system is divided into two phases: the placement phase, where each user prefetches some contents to fill its local cache, and the delivery phase, where users inform their demands to the server and the server delivers the contents needed by the users according to the information cached by users.
 To further reduce the traffic load and improve the transmission efficiency, Maddah-Ali and Niesen proposed \emph{coded caching } which obtains a global caching gain by creating multicasting opportunities for multiple users in \cite{Centralized,Decentralized}.